High school basketball: Melrose-Mindoro girls back for more success this season

-The Melrose-Mindoro High School girls basketball team hasn’t won 80 of its last 84 games and played in two consecutive WIAA Division 4 state championship games by accident.
+The Melrose-Mindoro High School girls basketball team hasn’t won 80 of its past 84 games and played in two consecutive WIAA Division 4 state championship games by accident.

 And the Mustangs haven’t been carried by a good player or two during an unprecedented run of success for the program.